hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/esummary.md

 # Executive summary

 Identification, quantification and analysis of Swiss litter (IQAASL) is a project sponsored by the Swiss Federal Office for the Environment to collect data concerning visible pollutants along Swiss lakes and rivers.
-All of the discarded materials were collected and identified using beach litter survey techniques.
-Including the surveys in the Alps and the Jura, there were 406 samples from 163 locations in 95 different municipalities.
+All of the discarded materials were collected and identified using litter survey techniques.
+The project was expanded to include twenty locations in the Alps and the Jura in total there were 406 samples from 163 locations in 95 different municipalities.

 This report is a summary and analysis of the litter surveys conducted and the methods employed in Switzerland from April 2020 through August 2021.
 This date range overlaps with the start and end date of the Swiss Litter Report (SLR) {cite}`slr`, the last national level project to use the standard protocol described in the _Guide to monitoring beach litter_ {cite}`mlwguidance` or any other comparable method.
+The results are in units of _objects found per 100 meters_ (p/100m).

 <br></br>
 __Map of survey locations April 2020 - July 2021:__ The survey techniques were reproduced at selected locations in the Alps and Jura.